rahulyhg/nasa-astrology-picture-of-the-day/readme.txt

 = How exactly does it work? =

-Open activation of the plugin it will grab that day's APOD(Astrology Picture of the Day), and publish it.
+Upon activation of the plugin it will grab that day's APOD(Astrology Picture of the Day), and publish it.
 This will also create a scheduled task to fetch the new APOD every 24 hours.

 = Is this fully automated? =